 - Positive reminder: If a child behaves in a way which breaks a school rule (e.g. isn't following an instruction), an adult will give a positive reminder of the specific school rule they need to follow and what they need to do (regarding their behaviour).
-For example, 'Our school rule is to listen and follow instructions so I need you to listen to what the teacher is saying'. - 1st warning: A 1st warning will be given if the child continues to break the school rules.
+For example- 'Our school rule is to listen and follow instructions, so I need you to listen to what the teacher is saying'. - 1st warning: A 1st warning will be recorded if the child continues to break the school rules.
 In the same way as before, the adult will explain which rule they are breaking and what they need to do to start following the rules.
-They will aim to do this in a quiet, personal way (not in a shaming way in front of the class). - 2nd warning: A 2nd warning will be given (in the same way as a 1st warning) if the behaviour continues. - Talk time: If a child's behaviour continues to escalate in the classroom, we will encourage a child to have talk time near their classroom and follow the 4 R's system.
+They will aim to do this in a quiet, personal way (not in a shaming way in front of the class). - 2nd warning: A 2nd warning will be given (in the same way as a 1st warning) if the behaviour continues and will be recorded on the class spreadsheet. - Talk time: If a child's behaviour continues to escalate in the classroom, we will encourage a child to have talk time near their classroom and follow the 4 R's system.
 This will be time with an adult so they can help them to regulate, relate, reflect and repair.
 Children may need different amounts of time to regulate. - Reflection: If a child's behaviour continues to escalate beyond the classroom or continues past the 2nd warning and talk time, they will be further supported to regulate with an adult from the wellbeing team or SLT (ideally someone who is a trusted adult for the child and has a good relationship with them).
+They may need to have time away from the class.
 The 4 R's system will be followed again.
-When a child comes to reflection they need to bring with them a 'Reflection Communication Slip' (Appendix A) which outlines the incident and gives the child a framework to reflect on.

-The behaviour system will be reset after break and then again after lunch so that if children have had a tricky day they get the opportunity to reset multiple times meaning that if a child is having a challenging morning, all is not lost-they don't have to continue having a 'bad day'.
+The behaviour system will be started afresh after lunchtime so that if children have had a tricky morning they get to reset halfway through the day.
+If a child is having a challenging morning, it means that all is not lost-they don't have to continue having a 'bad day'.